Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 As a developer, you want to ensure that your construction project is completed on time and to the required standard.
 A defects liability period is an essential component of a building contract that can help you manage your risks and ensure that your project is delivered successfully.

 Another advantage of a defects liability period is that it reduces the burden on you as a developer to manage the interface risk and added cost that would result from engaging a third-party contractor for defects rectification work.
-Engaging a new contractor would be unfamiliar with the original construction work, resulting in additional time and resources needed to familiarize themselves with these, the nature of the defect, and the best method of rectification.
+Engaging a new contractor would be unfamiliar with the original construction work, resulting in additional time and resources needed to familiarise themselves with these, the nature of the defect, and the best method of rectification.
 A defects liability period ensures that the original contractor is responsible for fixing any issues, reducing the risk and hassle for you as a developer.

 Overall, the benefits of a defects liability period make it a crucial component of any building contract for developers.

-Risks and Misconceptions
+Risks and Misconceptions About Defects Liability Periods

-While a defects liability period can provide benefits to both parties involved in a construction contract, there are also risks and misconceptions that need to be addressed.
+Whilst a defects liability period can provide benefits to both parties involved in a construction contract, there are also risks and misconceptions that need to be addressed.

 Another risk is that the construction contractor may fail to rectify all defects within the defects liability period, leaving the principal with the added burden of managing the interface risk and added cost of engaging a third-party contractor for defects rectification work.
 This can also result in delays to the project completion and added expenses.